We make your brand our business.

 More than a decade later, Jay’s now redefining user experience for Gardner’s clients, building stunning websites that are as functional as they are beautiful.
 He has a knack for finding just the right interactive design details to delight without distracting.
 The kind of websites that do what you need, when you need it, whether that’s finding information quickly, completing a transaction, or simply exploring.

 Around the office, Jay’s earned his title as Grand Master Pun—if there’s a pun to be had, he’s sure to find it.
-His creativity spills over into his off-hours, where you’ll most likely find him illustrating, sketching, and playing music alongside his lovely wife and young daughter.
+His creativity spills over into his off-hours, where you’ll most likely find him illustrating, sketching, and playing music alongside his lovely wife and two kids.

 Susan Schrader won’t tell you this herself, but in many ways, she’s the motor that keeps Gardner Design moving.
 Invoicing, receivables, payroll — the buck literally stops with her.